 Enabling Audio Enhancements

-Windows 11 includes several audio enhancements that can improve audio quality through digital signal processing.
-Configure these enhancements through the following steps:
+Windows 11 includes several audio enhancements that improve audio quality through digital signal processing.
+Follow these steps to configure them.

-Step 1: Go to System > Sound, then scroll down and click “More sound settings.”
+Step 1: Go to System > Sound, scroll to the bottom, and click “More sound settings.”

 Step 2: In the Sound window, click the “Playback” tab, right-click your audio device, and select “Properties.”